EricCorcoran/qOpenAI/README.md

 q/kdb+ library to interact with OpenAI API

 #### Configuration
-Add OpenAI API Key and Organisation ID to config.q
+Obtain an OpenAI API Key and Organization ID from openai.com and add them to config.q

 #### Models
 Get list of available models
 ```